futel/dialplan-functions/doc/DEPLOY.md

 ## Test

 See test.md.
+Run the local tests.

-## Deploy instance
+## Deploy instances

-Create a certificate as described in ssl.md.
-Update the domain_name and certificate_arn for the instance in app/.chalice/config.json.
+Update the certificate_arn for the instances to match the certificate set up in the meta-requrements:
+- app-dialplan/.chalice/config.json
+- app-ops/.chalice/config.json

-Deploy the instance:
+Deploy the instances:

 - source venv/bin/activate
-- cd app
+- (cd app-dialplan && chalice deploy --stage stage)
-- chalice deploy --stage stage
+- (cd app-ops && chalice deploy --stage stage)

-Note the AliasDomainName.
+Note the AliasDomainNames.

 ## Update domain

-Have the alias domain name, or find it in app/.chalice/deployed/stage.json.
+Find the alias_domain_name:
+- app-dialplan/.chalice/deployed/stage.json
+- app-ops/.chalice/deployed/stage.json

-Using the DigitalOcean web console, add or update a CNAME record in the dialplans.phu73l.net domain.
+Using the DigitalOcean network web console, add or update CNAME records for domains:
+- dialplans.phu73l.net
   - hostname stage.dialplans.phu73l.net
   - alias: <alias domain name>
+- ops.phu73l.net
+  - hostname stage.ops.phu73l.net
+  - alias: <alias domain name>

-Wait for DNS to be updated with "nslookup stage.dialplans.phu73l.net".
+Wait for DNS to be updated:

+- nslookup stage.dialplans.phu73l.net
+- nslookup stage.ops.phu73l.net

-## Update Twilio Programmable Voice stage components to point to URLs
+## Update Twilio Programmable Voice stage components to point to dialplan URLs

-Update the stage TwiML Application Resources and SIP Domains to point to the URL in the updated domain as in twilio-sip-server deploy.md.
+Update the stage TwiML Application Resources and SIP Domains to point to the dialplan URL in the updated domain as in twilio-sip-server deploy.md.

 For the SIP domains, the URL path is "/dial_outgoing".

 For the Application Resources, the URL path is "/dial_sip_e164".

+## Test

+If stage, see test.md.
+Run the tests against the deployed instance.

 # Update an existing instance

 ## Test

 See test.md.
+Run the local tests.

-## Deploy instance
+## Deploy instances

 - source venv/bin/activate
-- cd app
+- (cd app-dialplan && chalice deploy --stage stage)
-- chalice deploy --stage stage
+- (cd app-ops && chalice deploy --stage stage)

 Twilio SIP components and DigitalOcean networking components do not need to be updated, since the URLs have not changed.

+## Test

+If stage, see test.md.
+Run the tests against the deployed instance.

-# Delete an instance
+# Delete instances

 - source venv/bin/activate
-- cd app
+- (cd app-dialplan && chalice delete --stage stage)
-- chalice delete --stage stage
+- (cd app-ops && chalice delete --stage stage)

-Remove the stage.dialplans.phu73l.net CNAME using the DigitalOcean web console.
+Using the DigitalOcean network web console, remove CNAME records for domains:
+- dialplans.phu73l.net
+- ops.phu73l.net